davidagler/lightcv/README.md

 \end{rlist}
 ```

 The environment makes use of the `rlistleftmargin` length, which determines the left margin of the enumerated list in the `rlist` environment.
-It is set to `2.5em` by default.
 You can customize this length by using the `\setlength` command in your document:

 ```latex
 \setlength\rlistleftmargin{2em} % adjust this value as needed